dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 GENERAL INTRODUCTION

-The judging of dahlias is not and cannot be an exact science and so, as a decision must often rest on the judge's personal knowledge and experience, he must take care that in arriving at his decision he is not swayed by his personal dislikes or preferences, whether for cultivars, colours, formation or for any other reason.
+The judging of dahlias is not and cannot be an exact science and so, as a decision must often rest on the Judge’s personal knowledge and experience, they must take care that in arriving at their decision they are not swayed by their personal dislikes or preferences, whether for cultivars, colours, formation or for any other reason.

 AT ALL TIMES THE QUALITY OF A BLOOM MUST BE THE FIRST AND CHIEF CONSIDERATION, AND MUST OVERRIDE MERE SIZE.